JEFH507/org-chart-goose-orchestrator/docs/decisions/privacy-guard-llm-integration-options.md

 Admin UI → Controller API → Privacy Guard
 (Backend use only)

-Goose Desktop: Unchanged (no privacy protection)
+goose Desktop: Unchanged (no privacy protection)
 ```

 ### Description
 - Privacy Guard exists ONLY for admin/backend tools
-- Goose Desktop users have NO PII protection from LLM
+- goose Desktop users have NO PII protection from LLM
 - Privacy Guard used for:
   - Scanning audit logs for PII
   - Masking session exports